 I love street photography during the winter.
 It’s all about the light.
 The sun sets early and it’s low in the sky all day.
 To me that means shooting into the sun and creating some dynamic images.

 The other great thing about winter is the rain.
 Rain makes cobbled streets glisten, which makes for some wonderful photographic opportunities.
 Somehow a wet pavement looks more gorgeous than a dry one (photographically speaking).

-That said, earlier in November you could be forgiven for thinking it was still summer.
+Having said that, in early November you could be forgiven for thinking it was still summer.
 The weather was gorgeous!
 Somehow the sky seemed more beautiful too.
 Maybe because less planes in the air and traffic on the streets means less pollution during the pandemic?

-Ok, I know.
-Photographing Christmas lights has been done endlessly.
+Ok, I know, photographing the Christmas lights has been done endlessly.
 Especially in Brighton!
 But I can’t help myself.
 So there’s one of two images here featuring just that!
 I might have been even more cheesy by using bokeh in one or two images.
 Forgive me, it was Christmas!

 Click on the photos to view full size:

 Alternatively, you can see all of my work as a Brighton street photographer here.